Barbiturate Detox in Orange County, CA

 Barbiturate use or abuse for longer than a month by any individual may lead to drug addiction both physically and psychologically.
 Heavy users of barbiturates face dangerous levels of withdrawal symptoms and should only attempt a barbiturate detox under supervision.

 Detox treatment of barbiturate withdrawal is an extended process and should be monitored closely to avoid neurological problems, or damage to nerve cells, potential physical injuries during convulsions as well as coma or death.
 Do not attempt to quit using barbiturates “cold turkey” if you are a heavy user of barbiturates have become addicted with a high tolerance.

-Barbiturates are primarily used these days as a hospital anesthetic for emergencies and to prevent seizures for Epilepsy.
+Barbiturates are primarily used these days as a hospital anesthetic for emergencies and to prevent seizures for those with epilepsy.
 Benzodiazepine use has largely replaced barbiturates prescriptions in practice.

 Amobarbital is also known on the street as: blue devils, blue velvet, blue heavens, downers

 Pentobarbital is known on the street as: Mexican yellows, abbots, yellow jackets, nembies